To remediate the issue of RDS databases not having free storage space in AWS, you can follow these steps using the AWS Management Console:

 To remediate the misconfiguration of RDS databases not having free storage space in AWS using AWS CLI, follow these steps:

-Identify the affected RDS instances: Run the following AWS CLI command to list all the RDS instances that have storage space running out:
+Run the following AWS CLI command to list all the RDS instances that have storage space running out:

 aws rds describe-db-instances --query "DBInstances[?FreeStorageSpace < 1000000000].DBInstanceIdentifier" --output text

-Modify the allocated storage for the affected RDS instance: Run the following AWS CLI command to modify the allocated storage for the affected RDS instance.
-Replace
+Run the following AWS CLI command to modify the allocated storage for the affected RDS instance.
+Replace <DBInstanceIdentifier> with the identifier of the affected RDS instance and <newStorageSize> with the desired new storage size in GB:

-Verify the free storage space: Once the modification is complete, verify that the RDS instance now has free storage space by running the following AWS CLI command:
+Once the modification is complete, verify that the RDS instance now has free storage space by running the following AWS CLI command:

 By following these steps, you can successfully remediate the misconfiguration of RDS databases not having free storage space in AWS using AWS CLI.